Hoyg/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77371&Name=MyShuttle) to provision the project to your Azure DevOps Org.
 Use the **MyShuttle** template.

-  {% include note.html content= "If you are following this lab from "Working with Jenkins, VSTS and Azure, you can skip the next two exercises and go to [deploy](#deploying-to-an-azure-web-app-for-containers)" %}
+  {% include note.html content= "If you are following this lab from "Working with Jenkins, VSTS and Azure, you can skip the next two exercises and go to [deploy](#exercise-2-deploying-to-an-azure-web-app-for-containers)" %}

-## Exercise 2:  Configuring a CI pipeline to build and publish Docker image
+## Exercise 1:  Configuring a CI pipeline to build and publish Docker image

 In this task, you will configure a CI pipeline that will build and push the image to Azure Container Registry.